7/16/2021

 CEO

-Thank you, Thomas.
+Thank you, Tomas.
 Yeah, so we are continuing our shift to growth.
 That's both a market and business comment as well as a strategy comment.
 The overall demand is solid.
 We see a strong and broad-based demand for products and services.
-All rent-take levels in especially mining and construction are above pre-COVID levels.
+Our intake levels in especially mining and construction are above pre-COVID levels.
 We expect them to remain robust.
 And we also see a good demand from most of our short-cycle businesses.
-We have global supply chain challenges that we have managed well in the quarter, although it had had some impact on our operations, as I explained.
+We have global supply chain challenges that we have managed well in the quarter, although it have had some impact on our operations, as I explained.
 We have solid profitability levels and now three consecutive quarters with margins above 19%.
 We continue to see and believe in an economic recovery and a high market activity.
-The commodity metal prices are staying at a high level and the global industry production is on a positive trajectory.
+The commodity metal prices are staying at a high level. and the global industry production is on a positive trajectory.
 We do see signs of improvements in the energy and aerospace segments.
 And again, we will continue to live with some uncertainties in the global supply chain and their constraints, but we believe they will be handled.
-We will continue to execute our strategy.
+We will continue to execute on our strategy.
 We have accelerated our M&A activities with five signed acquisitions during and after the quarter.
 We have a good pipeline.
 I expect this to continue in a strong way.
-We are continuing to take important steps in expanding our digital offering and we continue to have a high pace in innovation on the mining side with accelerated interest from our, especially than our battery electric mining vehicles.
+We are continuing to take important steps in expanding our digital offering.
+And we continue to have a high pace in innovation on the mining side with accelerated interest from our, especially then our battery electric mining vehicles.
 So overall, we believe this has been a good quarter and we're looking forward for this to continue.
 Thank you.
-Let's take some questions.
+Let's take.
+Some questions.

 speaker